SleepyToDeath/rubify/README.md

 to throw the requirement again to upper levels.
 If no handler in the stack can handle it, `name` will be thrown as an exception.

+Both operations are thread safe.
+Each thread is provided with its own context.
+When a new thread is created, nothing is derived from the parent thread and the initial stack is empty.
+If you want to require something from another thread (e.g. worker from master), use `require_from_(thread_id, Want, name)` and the other thread's *current* context will be used.
+This may be dangerous, so be careful with it.

 One example can be found in `test.cpp` where a recursive function dive into multiple levels and require a value provided by an upper level from the bottom.